mapbender/mapbender-starter/CONTRIBUTING.md

 * own [CONTRIBUTING].md describes how other developers should install, setup and contribute in it
 * own [tests] relevant to new [features], [elements] or functionality

-Write your code in PSR-2 coding [style guide] standard.
+Write your code using PSR-2(a coding [style guide] standard.

 # Bundles

-Bundle is a set of functionality, synonym to library, which can be created and used outside of the Mapbender.
+Bundle is a set of functionality, synonym to library, which can be created and used outside of the [Mapbender].
-The goal of the Bundle is to restrict usage of global name space and switch or swap extend separated functionality.
+The goal of the Bundle is to restrict usage of global name spaces and optinaly switch, swap and extend [Mapbender] functionality.

 ## Bundle structure